Metallica: 2006–2013: Death Magnetic and Rock and Roll Hall of Fame induction

-Death Magnetic debuted at number one in the U.S., selling 490,000 units; Metallica became the first band to have five consecutive studio albums debut at number one in the history of the Billboard 200.
+Death Magnetic marked a return to the band's traditional thrash metal sound.
+The album debuted at number one in the U.S., selling 490,000 units; Metallica became the first band to have five consecutive studio albums debut at number one in the history of the Billboard 200.
 A week after its release, Death Magnetic remained at number one on the Billboard 200 and the European album chart; it also became the fastest selling album of 2008 in Australia.
 Death Magnetic remained at number one on the Billboard 200 album chart for three consecutive weeks.
 Metallica was one of two artists whose album—the other being Jack Johnson's album Sleep Through the Static—remained on the Billboard 200 for three consecutive weeks at number one in 2008.
 Death Magnetic also remained at number one on Billboard's Hard Rock, Modern Rock/Alternative and Rock album charts for five consecutive weeks.
 The album reached number one in 32 countries outside the U.S., including the UK, Canada, and Australia.
 In November 2008, Metallica's record deal with Warner Bros. ended and the band considered releasing its next album through the internet.

 On January 14, 2009, it was announced that Metallica would be inducted into the Rock and Roll Hall of Fame on April 4, 2009, and that former bassist Jason Newsted—who left the band in 2001—would perform with the band at the ceremony.
 Initially, it was announced that the matter had been discussed and that bassist Trujillo had agreed not to play because he "wanted to see the Black Album band".
 However, during the band's set of "Master of Puppets" and "Enter Sandman", both Trujillo and Newsted were on stage.
 Ray Burton, father of the late Cliff Burton, accepted the honor on his behalf.
 Although he was not to be inducted with them, Metallica invited Dave Mustaine to take part in the induction ceremony.
 Mustaine declined because of his touring commitments in Europe.